8-Bit Guy

 Chapter 1: Rosetta Stone Mac

 Some time ago, as I was reading up on this topic, I found this page on the Internet, Working with Macintosh Floppy Disks in the New Millennium.
 This article was incredibly helpful, listing in general all the ways that I could go about retrieving the data from these disks.
 At first, I was most interested in the KryoFlux disk controller because I'm really impressed by the engineering effort, and I like the idea of being able to use new hardware to access old software, but it seemed alot of money to pay for a one-use hardware design.
 I found the idea of a "Rosetta Stone" Mac quite intriguing.
 I had forgotten that before Apple's Super Drive that could burn both CDs and DVDs, they had the original Super Drive that could read both PC and Mac floppies, and these Macs had those floppies.
 I didn't know that much about this era of Macintosh, because although I was an Apple II user in High School, and a Mac user after college, during my college years I didn't spent much time with Apple computers.
-I did some research on the Internet, and the Rosetta Stone Mac seem to be making a bit of a recovery in terms of their value, with some systems going on eBay in the $200 to $300 price range (in 2019).
+I did some research on the Internet, and the Rosetta Stone Mac seem to be making a bit of a recovery in terms of their value, with some systems going on eBay in the $200 to $300 price range (2018).
 So, I also put this idea on the "back burner" and waited.

 Recently, I discovered a new store in Minneapolis about a mile and a half from my house called "Free Geek".
 Although this is a non-profit organization I believe it is a franchise because I've seen YouTubers visiting stores of the same name in other cites.
 On one of my first visits, I saw a couple of examples of the last of the Beige Macintosh computers sitting on a back shelf.
 These had been gone over by the technicians, and had Mac OS 9 installed on them, the last of the Classic Mac OS'es.
 I didn't put two and two together until my second visit, when I remembered that I had a "Rosetta Stone" Macintosh on my wish list.
 I was able to pick up a working Power Macintosh 8600/200 for just $85.
 This computer was a PCI based architecture, with SCSI hard drives, but it also had a Firewire and USB card installed, along with 10 Base T Ethernet, so I had alot of options for getting data on and off of the computer.

 Once I got the computer at home, I did have some trouble getting it to boot reliably.
-Apparently there is a shortage of these SCSI hard drives, and the 2GB Quantum drive was beginning to show it's 20 year old age.
+Apparently there is a shortage of these SCSI hard drives, and the 2GB Quantum drive was beginning to show it's age.
 After opening the case and reseating the SCSI connectors and RAM, I was able to get the device to boot and recover all the data off the floppy disks that were readable.
 It looks like we lost about 1/3 of the disks completely, and a couple of files were corrupted on the other disks, but I think this is too be expected after so many years.
 Mission Accomplished!

 Chapter 2: SCSI2SD

 Getting this to work was a bit of a chore, and I won't bore you with the details of all the rabbit trails I went down, but I will detail the route that worked for me in hope that it will help someone else out.
 Before I start into the detail, I should provide some background about the modern computer tools I used to get this going.
 First, a computer with a CD Burner is required to get the Mac OS Boot Disk made.
 I also found it critical to use the USB 3.5" Floppy Disk drive that I'd had in storage for some years attached to my modern computer.
-Although my computer is a Hackintosh, I believe that a PC or Linux box would be equally useful for these setup tasks.
+Although my modern computer is a Hackintosh, I believe that a PC or Linux box would be equally useful for these setup tasks.

 I initially tried to get the SCSI2SD and dying Quantum SCSI drive working at the same time, but I was not able to make that happen.
 I think we were just in time and the HDD is now completely non-functional, but I'll leave it inside the Mac just in case it can be repaired in future.